USA Education Quality

-Foreign governments have a hard time understanding the USA education system since no US government agency such as a Ministry of Education awards licenses or approves an institution's right in America to award degrees.
+Foreign governments have a hard time understanding the USA education system since no US government agency such as a Ministry of Education awards licenses or approves an institution's right to award degrees in America.
 The US Department of Education does not do this and leaves it to the schools themselves to provide the measurement and standards for credibility, education quality and accreditation.
 No current laws exist at the national level to demand a university of any kind submit to any accreditation approval process, or education quality control measure.

 State government authorities are responsible for regulating postsecondary education within their jurisdictions through the initial approval of providers to offer postsecondary education services, oversight, and the enforcement of applicable state laws and regulations.

 State approval and accreditation are not the same.
 State approval to operate signifies that institutions have satisfied certain requirements established by a state.
 Accreditation signifies that an institution has attained a threshold level of academic and education quality.
 In most states, approval to operate does not require accreditation.
 Use all available resources, including checking with the particular institution and its accrediting organization, to determine if a particular institution meets anticipated needs.